AiRikux/codecademy_courses/CP Computer Science/README.md

 ### Final Project
 I am trying to make a Text Adventure game for the final project.
 Here I make a simple scenario where user need to buy an ice cream.
 Each choice will lead to a different path.

+Another project is Hacking The Fender.
+Where we practice updating files and it is a project for the Files chapter.

 Files:
 * ice_cream_shop.py
+* hacking_the_fender.py

 ## CS102: Data Structures and Algorithms